 How it Started…

-The idea of earning money from promoting Amazons products was amazing and I signed up to promote some books and things.
-Despite a couple of sale I quickly lost interest and in all honesty, it seemed a bit unbelievable that I could earn any money this way – it seemed too easy!
+The idea of earning money from promoting Amazon’s products was fascinating to me, and I signed up to promote some books and things.
+Despite a couple of sales I quickly lost interest, and in all honesty, it seemed a bit unbelievable that I could earn any money this way – it seemed too easy!

 I didn’t look at the Amazon Associates program really until the end of 2006.
-During these years I had gained a lot of experience in web programming, APIs and I had really begun to see the possibility of the web as a way to earn money.
+During these years, I had gained a lot of experience in web programming, and APIs, and I had really begun to see the possibility of the web as a way to earn money.

 During this time, in 2006, a lot of changes had been made to Google which changed things dramatically.
-Some existing Amazon scripts like Associate-O-Matic had been performing brilliantly in the search engines just by using the original Amazon product content.
+Some existing Amazon scripts, like Associate-O-Matic, had been performing well in the search engines just by using the original Amazon product content.